- by Lorena

 Check off items as you go along.
 Not all of these may apply to your Mac.

-Basic (requires little time or money)
+Basic (require little time or money)

 - Have you restarted your Macbook lately?
 Doing so on a regular basis helps clear system caches and shuts down applications, which often results in better performance.